spchuang/fb-local-chat-bot/README.md

 Testing your Messenger Bot apps is a pain in the ass - you need to setup ngrok to tunnel to your server (what happens when multiple people work on it?) and writing unit tests are not intuitive.

 fb-local-chat-bot is
-- standard library that handles the boilerplate logic to connect with FB APIs
+- a standard library that handles the boilerplate logic to connect with FB APIs
-- local web client to debug the app (see screenshot)
+- a local web client to debug the app (see screenshot)
-- intuitive APIs for unit testing
+-  a set of intuitive APIs for unit testing on messenger bot

 # Demo
 ![](https://github.com/spchuang/fb-local-chat-bot/blob/master/screenshot.gif)